Achraf23/chatsystem/java-report.md

 ## Testing Policy
 * Network tests aim to test that TCPClient and TCPServer classes function properly.
-In other words, we make sure that we receive the right messages after sending them with TCPClient to TCPServer
+In other words, we make sure that we receive the right messages after sending them with TCPClient to TCPServer.
+The same is done for UDPServer and UDPClient.

 * For database management, we need two things, add messages to the database and retrieve them when stating a conversation.